conbench/datalogistik/README.rst

     Compression to be used for the dataset.
 For Parquet dataset, this value will be passed to the parquet writer.
     For CSV datasets, supported values are gz (for GZip) or none.

+``remote``
+    When set, the requested dataset will not be downloaded to the local filesystem.
+    Instead, ``datalogistik`` will return the url(s) to access the files directly via the remote filesystem supported by Arrow (see https://arrow.apache.org/docs/python/filesystems.html).
+    Conversions cannot be performed on remote datasets; the user needs to upload the desired variant manually and add a corresponding entry to their repo file.

 ``clean``
     Perform a clean-up of the cache, checking whether all of the subdirectories